Project:

 Task:

-The New York City Department of Education sought out social impact technologists to help them innovate new approaches to coordinate over 100,000 annual records of students living in temporary housing.
-A large portion of their operations consisted of manual processes and decentralized data.d
+The New York City Department of Education sought social impact technologists to help explore new approaches to coordinating over 100,000 annual records of students living in temporary housing.
+A significant portion of their existing operations relied on manual processes and decentralized data.

 Overview:

-The problem is that key student data was dispersed across 200 homeless shelters in physical binders, leading to delays in connecting students with necessary resources.
-This manual, fragmented system negatively impacted the ability of the STH team to provide timely support to homeless students.
+The STH program provides transportation, tutoring, counseling, and school supplies, while STH liaisons work in schools and shelters to help families navigate the education system so that children can continue their schooling without disruption.
+However, key student data was dispersed across 200 homeless shelters in physical binders, creating delays in connecting students with the resources they needed.
+This manual, fragmented system made it difficult for the STH team to provide timely support.

 Problem: